Dungeness nuclear power stations: Dungeness A

 Dungeness A is a legacy Magnox power station that was connected to the National Grid in 1965 and has reached the end of its life.
 It possessed two nuclear reactors producing 219 MW of electricity each, with a total capacity of 438 MW.
 The construction was undertaken by a consortium known as the Nuclear Power Group ('TNPG').
 The reactors were supplied by TNPG and the turbines by C. A. Parsons & Co.
 There were originally four × 142.5 MW turbo-alternators, these were later down-rated to 106 MW machines.
 Steam pressure and temperature at the turbine stop valves was 535 psi and 391 C.

 Electricity output

 Electricity output from Dungeness A power station over the period 1966-84 was as follows.

-Dungeness A annual electricity output GWh.

 Nuclear fuel for Dungeness power stations can be delivered and removed via a crane loading facility at the end of the 9 mi Appledore-Lydd-Dungeness branch railway.
 This is connected to the Ashford to Hastings line via an east-facing junction located to the west of Appledore station.
 The close proximity of the Appledore-Lydd-Dungeness branch to the nuclear power stations allow for a more direct route to and from major fuel fabrication sites all whilst minimising the use of road convoys thus lowering traffic impact on nearby communities.